UBCHREST/ablate/docs/content/parser/RunningSimulations.md

 1. Run or Debug ABLATE using the icons in the toolbar or under the Run menu.

 ## Yaml Input Files
 At this point in time there is only a single YAML based implementation of a parser/factory.
-In this implementation arguments are passed as dictionary objects and list available.
+In this implementation arguments are passed as dictionary objects and lists.
 When a class must be specified in YAML (no default specified) this must be done with a YAML tag.
 For instance, in the following example the first particle in the list specified as a tracer particle initialized using a BoxInitializer.

 ```yaml
 particles: